-The architecture remains the same irrespective of whether you deploy PeopleSoft manually or by using automation tools.
+The architecture doesn’t change if you deploy PeopleSoft manually or by using automation tools.

-Access Type: Private or Public Subnet
+Private or Public Subnet Access

-All the architecture diagrams provided in this solution assume that you don’t want to access your database and application hosts directly over the public Internet.
+All the architecture diagrams assume that you don’t want to access your database and application hosts over the internet.
 The architecture diagrams consist of a virtual cloud network (VCN) with the bastion host, load balancer, application, and database instances placed in separate subnets.
-Oracle recommends creating separate subnets for bastion host, database, application, load balancer instances to ensure that the appropriate security list is assigned to instances in each subnet.
-In Oracle Cloud Infrastructure, firewall rules are configured through security lists.
+Oracle recommends creating separate subnets for the bastion host, database, application, and load balancer instances to ensure that the appropriate security list is assigned to instances in each subnet.
+In Oracle Cloud Infrastructure, you configure firewall rules through security lists.
 Create a security list for each subnet.
 Each subnet in a VCN uses a single route table.

-You can create instances in private or public subnet based on whether you want to permit access to the instances from the public Internet.
+You can create instances in a private or public subnet based on whether you want to permit access to the instances from the internet.

-Scenario 1: Deploying all instances only in private subnet.
-In this deployment, PeopleSoft application and database servers are created in private subnet.
-Public IP address can’t be assigned to instances created in the private subnet, so you can’t access these instances directly over the public Internet.
-To access your PeopleSoft servers from your on-premise environment, you can:
+Scenario 1: Deploying all instances only in a private subnet.
+In this deployment, the PeopleSoft application and database servers are created in a private subnet.
+A public IP address can’t be assigned to instances created in the private subnet, so you can’t access these instances over the internet.
+To access your PeopleSoft servers from your on-premises environment, you can:

-configure IPSec VPN tunnel between your data center and Oracle Cloud Infrastructure before provisioning PeopleSoft servers
+Configure an IPSec VPN tunnel between your data center and Oracle Cloud Infrastructure before provisioning the PeopleSoft servers.

-use a bastion host in this configuration, and then access all the servers in private subnet from the bastion host
+Use a bastion host in this configuration, and then access all the servers in private subnet from the bastion host.

-Oracle recommends deploying all instances in private subnets for production environments where there are no Internet-facing end points.
-This deployment is suitable when you want to have a hybrid deployment with cloud as an extension to your existing data centers.
+Oracle recommends deploying all instances in private subnets for production environments where there are no internet-facing endpoints.
+This type of deployment is useful when you want to have a hybrid deployment with the cloud as an extension to your existing data centers.

-Scenario 2: Deploying a few instances in public subnet and a few instances in the private subnet.
-This deployment is suitable when PeopleSoft application server has Internet-facing and non-Internet facing end points.
-In this configuration, some PeopleSoft application instances are placed in public subnet and others are placed in private subnet.
+Scenario 2: Deploying a few instances in a public subnet and a few instances in a private subnet.
+This deployment is useful when the PeopleSoft application server has internet-facing and non-internet-facing endpoints.
+In this configuration, some PeopleSoft application instances are placed in a public subnet, and others are placed in a private subnet.
 For example, you may have application instances serving internal users and another set of application instances serving external users.
-In this scenario, place application instances serving internal traffic in private subnet and the application servers for external traffic in public subnet.
-You can also set up a public load balancer on top of the Internet-facing application instances, instead of placing external application servers in public subnet.
-If you place the bastion host in public subnet, the bastion host is assigned a public IP address and you can access it over the public Internet.
-To access the instances in the private subnet, you can SSH to the bastion host.
-You can then connect to the instance on private subnet from the bastion host.
+In this scenario, place the application instances serving internal traffic in a private subnet, and place the application servers that serve external traffic in a public subnet.
+You can also set up a public load balancer on top of the internet-facing application instances, instead of placing the external application servers in a public subnet.
+If you place the bastion host in a public subnet, then the bastion host is assigned a public IP address, and you can access it over the internet.
+To access the instances in the private subnet, you can use Secure Shell (SSH) to get to the bastion host.
+You can then connect to the instance on the private subnet from the bastion host.

-Scenario 3: Deploying all instances in the public subnet.
-In this deployment, PeopleSoft application and database instances are created in public subnet.
+Scenario 3: Deploying all instances in a public subnet.
+In this deployment, the PeopleSoft application and database instances are created in a public subnet.
 Every instance in the public subnet has a public IP address attached to it.
-Although instances with public IP address can be accessed over public Internet, you can restrict access by using security lists and security rules.
-Oracle recommends placing a bastion host in this configuration for administration tasks.
-Instead of opening administration ports for servers over public Internet, you can open the administration ports only for bastion host and set up security lists to ensure that the instance can be accessed only from bastion host.
+Although instances with public IP addresses can be accessed over the internet, you can restrict access by using security lists and security rules.
+Oracle recommends that you place a bastion host in this configuration for administration tasks.
+Instead of opening administration ports for servers over the internet, you can open the administration ports only for the bastion host and set up security lists to ensure that the instance can be accessed only from the bastion host.